 Thanks to Applegate for sponsoring this post!

-And sometimes you need an old thing.
-A really old thing from your own childhood that you know your kids will gobble up and make them forget all about the misses.
+So sometimes you need an old thing.
+A really old thing from your own childhood that you know your kids will gobble up and make them forget all about the fails.

 - 1/2 cup shredded or grated Parmesan cheese